Canyon Meadows station

 The station has a pedestrian bridge connecting to Lake Bonavista as well as a large park-and-ride facility on the east side of Macleod Trail.
 Stairs and escalators, as well as an elevator provide access down to the center-loading platform.
 This is the only station on the South line without grade-level access due to space constraints.
 260 parking spaces are located at the station.

 In 2005, the station registered and average transit of 5,800 boardings per weekday.

 Originally constructed as a 3-car length platform, construction of the platform to accommodate 4-train cars started in Summer 2011 and was completed in December that year.

+Transit Connections

+Bus connections to the station as of 17 March, 2025: